mivek/python-metar-taf-parser/README.md

 -   indicator: `str`.
 The indicator on the visual range. `M` for less than and or `P` for greater than.
 -   deposit_type: `DepositType`.
 The type of deposit.
 -   coverage: `DepositCoverage`.
 The percentage of coverage.
--   thickness: `DepositThickness`.
+-   thickness: `str`.
 The thickness of the deposit.
--   braking_capacity: `DepositBrakingCapacity`.
+-   braking_capacity: `str`.
 The braking capacity on the runway.

 #### Cloud